zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/index.md

       title: Fill Request
       type: basic
 ---
+Central Fill is a pharmacy fulfillment model that streamlines the dispensing and shipping of prescriptions by routing orders from healthcare providers or pharmacies to a centralized facility.
+This centralized approach enables faster, more accurate, and cost-effective prescription processing at scale allowing pharmacies to focus on patient care while leveraging advanced logistics and automation.

-The Central Fill API is a powerful and robust RESTful, JSON-based API designed to seamlessly integrate with your pharmacy or healthcare systems.
-It provides access to HealthDyne's national fulfillment infrastructure, enabling your organization to scale prescription fulfillment with speed, reliability, and compliance.
+HealthDyne's Central Fill solution supports this model through a nationwide fulfillment infrastructure, ensuring timely delivery and regulatory compliance across all 50 states and U.S. territories.
+To support seamless integration with your pharmacy or healthcare systems, HealthDyne offers a powerful and robust RESTful, JSON-based API.
+The Central Fill API provides direct access to our fulfillment platform, enabling your organization to automate and scale prescription processing with speed, reliability, and control.

 **Key Features:**

-* Nationwide Delivery: Ship medications to all 50 U.S. states and US territories.
-* Prescription Fill/Refill Management: Submit fill or refill requests through RxFill API.
+* Prescription Fill/Refill Management: Submit new prescription fill or refill requests via the RxFill API
-* Real-Time Status Tracking: Retrieve current fill request statuses, including shipment  updates.
+* Real-Time Status Tracking: Retrieve current fill request statuses, including acknowledgment, shipment updates.
-* Request Cancellations: Cancel a fill request when necessary, ensuring flexibility and control.
+* Flexible Cancellations: Cancel fill requests when needed to maintain control over order flow and minimize medication waste.

 Get started by adding reviewing the [RxFill](), [Cancel](), and [Mailbox]() request documentation.